Has your credit card use changed recently?

 That said, if you find that your spending hasn't changed, there's no reason to increase your limit.
 Although that higher limit can come in handy, some people may spend more than they usually would have, so hold off if you have any concerns.

-5. Keep Track of Your Spending
+5. Keep track of your spending

-There's no denying that COVID-19 has changed the way many of us spend money.
-Some people are charging more purchases to their credit cards, while others have reduced their spending.
+Tody, some people are charging more purchases to their credit cards, while others have reduced their spending.
 Regardless of where you stand, it might be a good idea to track your spending during this time just to see how you're doing.
 By keeping an eye on your money and where you are spending, you can make adjustments along the way.